Bankruptcy: Means Test

 Chapter 7 is not the “holy grail” of debt relief, and is not the best answer to every situation.

-You really do need an experienced attorney and counselor to go over your personal situation, what you need and your goals in order to get the best result.
+You really do need an experienced attorney and counselor to go over your personal situation.
+He’ll explain what you need so you get the best result.

 So, don’t sweat the means test.